 *** I saw that post on twitter about the person who bought Kero’s old suit.
 It seemed fake to bunch of people, including myself.
 But NOPE!
 He was there!
 (The suit, at least).
 I only saw him at a distance.
 Too bad...
 I would have taken a picture with him too - just because!

-Oh boy... we left the hotel and were on the road at about 9am.
+Oh boy... we left the hotel and were on the road at about 9AM.
 Cross was driving Ammy and myself.
 We were making good time, and everything was going smoothly.
-It was supposed to be about 6 1/2, to 7 hour drive back to Long Island.
-JUST before we got on the bridge to arrive at Queens, the cars in front of us hit the breaks, as did we... then ....
+It was supposed to be about a 6 1/2, to 7 hour drive back to Long Island.
+JUST before we got on the bridge to arrive at Queens, the cars in front of us hit the brakes, as did we.
+Then....
 BOOM!
 We got rear-ended!

 🐾STATS AND INFORMATION